Menu

 Ice Monitors

 Ice Monitors are responsible for keeping the competition running on time.
-Ice Monitor volunteers are responsible for checking in skaters prior to competition time, lining up skaters before warm-up groups, communicating with judges, announcers, and communicating with the competition director of any issues that arise with a group and keeping the entrance to the ice arena clear of non-competitors or skating officials.
+Ice Monitor volunteers are responsible for checking in skaters prior to competition time, lining up skaters before warm up groups, communicating with judges, announcers and the competition director of any issues that arise with a group and to keep the entrance to the ice arena clear of non-competitors or skating officials.
 Ice Monitors are stationed rink side with a clipboard, be sure to wear something warm.

 Runners

-This is a fun job for skaters of any age.
-Runners are responsible for delivering the judge's marks to the accounting room and posting results.
+This is a fun job for skaters 13+.
+Runners are responsible for delivering the judges marks to the accounting room and to the awards table.
 Volunteers should not interfere with the judges.
 Volunteers do not actually “run” but should deliver the marks in a timely manner.
 Runners are stationed rink side, be sure to wear something warm.